 Legalism Versus Truth Faith

 And it’s easy to get sucked into having a legalistic attitude about all sorts of religious things.
 Why?
 Because the act of legalism is actually a breeze compared to the calling that Jesus places on our lives.
 It calls for relatively low-maintenance actions in our lives, such as showing up at church every Sunday, going through the ceremonial motions, peppering your prayers with lofty, religious-sounding words like “thee” and “thou art,” and outwardly snubbing your nose at the sinful actions of others.

 Jesus calls us into something deeper.
 Something more substantial.
-He wants you and I as Christians to take up our crosses daily and follow Him.
-He wants us to have the attitude of a sinful tax collector as opposed to the self-righteous Pharisee (read Luke 18:9-14).
-He wants us to abandon self and draw into Him intimately to drink of the living waters that only He provides.
+He wants you and me as Christians to take up our crosses daily and follow Him.
+Our Lord wants us to have the attitude of a sinful tax collector as opposed to the self-righteous Pharisee (read Luke 18:9-14).
+He wants us to abandon ourselves and draw into Him intimately to drink of the living waters that only He provides.

 Yes, salvation is a free gift of God the Father provided by Him through Jesus Christ’s sacrifice on the cross for our sins.
 As Ephesians 2:8-9 states, “…for by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, that no one would boast.”